Get your first PAIR for $125 with code NEWFRAME

 When you're inside, the lenses stay clear, but when you step into the sunlight, they darken to protect your eyes.
 These lenses have special light-sensitive molecules embedded inside that react to UV light.
 They are perfect for activities where lighting changes frequently or if you move between inside and outside often.

 The time the lenses take to transition varies depending on the manufacturer and the temperature.
-Colder days typically mean they will take longer to darken.
+Colder days typically mean they will darken slightly faster and get even darker than they would in the heat.
 Sometimes, these lenses don't get dark enough while driving because some car windshields block UV light.
 The best solution is to use a pair of Sun Tops to snap on sunglasses to prevent eye strain.

 Polarized Lenses